Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 ![airodump-ng](/images/WiFi/airodumpng.png)

-As we can see in the screenshot above, airodump-ng displays all of the APs (access points) within range with their BSSID (MAC address), their power, the number of beacon frames, the number of data packets, the channel, the speed, the encryption method, the type of cipher used, the authentication method used, and finally, the ESSID.
+As we can see in the screenshot above, airodump-ng displays all of the AP's (access points) within range with their BSSID (MAC address), their power, the number of beacon frames, the number of data packets, the channel, the speed, the encryption method, the type of cipher used, the authentication method used, and finally, the ESSID.
 For our purposes of hacking WiFi, the most important fields will be the BSSID and the channel.

 We can now target any AP on that list, obviously only target the AP's that are in-scope and only with the client's approval and authorisation!!!